-The Government has appointed a steering group with private sector expertise to oversee New Zealand’s involvement in Expo 2020.
-The steering group is comprised of business leaders Dame Julie Christie, Christopher Luxon and leading Māori creative Bailey Mackey along with representatives from New Zealand Trade and Enterprise and the Ministry of Foreign Affairs and Trade and New Zealand’s Commissioner-General to Expo 2020, Clayton Kimpton.
+The New Zealand Government has appointed a steering group with private sector expertise to oversee New Zealand's involvement in Expo 2020 Dubai.
+The steering group is comprised of business leaders Dame Julie Christie and leading Māori creative Bailey Mackey along with representatives from New Zealand Trade and Enterprise and the Ministry of Foreign Affairs and Trade and New Zealand's Commissioner-General to Expo 2020, Clayton Kimpton.

 The steering group is chaired by NZTE Chief Executive Peter Chrisp and meets every two months.